 Hoping to tour Europe in a rental car?
 Before you map out your route, it's best to check your rental car company's rental terms.
 European rentals often have restrictions on where you can go with a vehicle.
 Depending on which rental company you choose, it may be verboten to drive from Western Europe into parts of Eastern Europe with a rented car.

 Also, there are often more restrictions for luxury car brands.
 If you want more flexibility about where you can go, strongly consider sticking to mid-range or budget vehicles.

-A renter looking for a hypothetical rental -- we used Berlin, Germany's Tegel Airport for this article -- will find many options with unlimited mileage.
-However, there are limits even with those unlimited miles; while there's no ceiling on the number of miles a renter can drive, there are limits on where the vehicle can be driven.
+While researching rental cars in Europe, you may find many options with unlimited mileage.
+But while there may be no ceiling on the number of miles, there will likely be limits on where you can drive the vehicle.
 So a renter picking up in one country but driving to one or more other countries wants to ask a series of questions:

-- Are there some vehicle types that are restricted in specific countries?
+- Are some vehicle types restricted in specific countries?

 - Are there any border crossing fees?

 - Can the vehicle be loaded on a ferry?

 Note that these rules are always available to renters before booking, and a renter has to accept those rules as part of the confirmation process.
 It's up to you to make sure you understand these rules before you head off in the car.
 Before you confirm your reservation, take a few minutes to read the rental policy and rules.